robinasaki/Finding-the-role-of-the-Free-Cancellation-Policy-using-Expedia-Data-during-the-COVID-19-Pandemic/README.md

 #### Author: Chenxu (Robin) Mao, Zheyu (Esper) Zhou, Jingyu (Cowell) Tang

-##### A final project for STA130H1: An Introduction to Statistical Reasoning and Data Science, University of Toronto St.George.
-Winter 2021.

 This project analyse three questions using different statistical methods with data given by Expedia.

 ##### 1. 'What is the range of plausible values for the stay duration for properties with and without first listing free cancellation?'
   > method: bootsrap confidence interval